-Crawling is an important part in your baby’s development.
-He’s now getting mobile, so prepare to be chasing him around from room to room.
-In this article we’ll talk about the different skills that crawling helps develop.
+Crawling is an important part of your baby’s development.
+They’re now getting mobile, so prepare to be chasing them around from room to room.
+In this article, we’ll talk about the different skills that crawling helps develop.

-Balance: Balance is an essential skill your little one will always need.
-Walking, running, jumping, kicking a ball, writing, and coloring require balance.
-As your baby achieves this, he’ll learn how to distribute his weight and move from side to side.
-Research at San Francisco State University found that babies who engage in tummy crawling (also referred as prone locomotion) learn faster how to control tasks that require a right posture and balance skills; this learning occurs through visual stimulation.
+Balance is an essential skill your little one will always need.
+Walking, running, jumping, kicking a ball, writing, and coloring requires balance.
+As your baby achieves this, they’ll learn how to distribute their weight and move from side to side.
+Research at San Francisco State University found that babies who engage in tummy crawling (also referred to as prone locomotion) are faster when learning how to control tasks that require a right posture and balance skills; this learning occurs through visual stimulation.

-Hand-eye coordination: As his hands become his guide, he’ll establish hand-eye coordination.
-This will serve him to focus his attention on something while his hands execute the task.
-This is a skill he will need for reading, writing, and sports activities.
+As their hands become their guide, they’ll establish hand-eye coordination.
+This will serve them to focus their attention on something while their hands execute the task.
+This is a skill they will need for reading, writing, and sports activities.

-Binocular vision: Your baby will train his eyes to look out into the distance and then back at his hands, while crawling and reaching for an object.
-He will use this skill later when copying something from a blackboard at school.
+Your baby will train their eyes to look out into the distance and then back at their hands while crawling and reaching for an object.
+They will use this skill later on when copying something from a blackboard at school.

-Cognitive processes: The mechanics of crawling stimulate different areas of the brain that control processes like comprehension, memory, and focus.
-Since your little one coordinates both sides of his body, it also stimulates both hemispheres of his brain enhancing his learning, navigation, and problem solving.
-As he crawls and moves through and around things, he’ll explore objects in his path and learn how to decipher the best way to get to the place of his choosing.
-This will also boost his confidence and self-assurance.
+The mechanics of crawling stimulate different areas of the brain that control processes like comprehension, memory, and focus.
+Since your little one coordinates both sides of their body, it also stimulates both hemispheres of their brain, enhancing their learning, navigation, and problem-solving.
+As they crawl and move through and around things, they’ll explore objects in their path and learn how to decipher the best way to get to the place of their choosing.
+This will also boost their confidence and self-assurance.

 Remember that the process of learning how to crawl differs among babies and that each one of them figures out a style that feels good to them.
 If you see that your little one is not crawling, check out this article to read about some exercises you can do to help.